Wall Street Analyst Downgrade Boston Scientific Corporation [BSX]. What else is Wall St. saying

-Boston Scientific Corporation [NYSE: BSX] price surged by 1.85 percent to reach at $0.79.
+Boston Scientific Corporation [NYSE: BSX] stock went on a downward path that fall over -0.34% on Monday, amounting to a one-week price increase of more than 6.65%.
 The company report on July 21, 2021 that Late-Breaking Trial Data at TVT Demonstrate Sustained Safety and Performance of WATCHMAN FLX™ Left Atrial Appendage Closure Device.

 PINNACLE FLX study meets 24-month endpoint, reinforces positive 12-month outcomes with next-generation device for patients with non-valvular atrial fibrillation.